ADVANTECH-Corp/OEMRoleTransferUtility/README.md

 * SW Manufacturer = Fill in name of your Company
 * SW Model number = Fill in name of your Company
-##SW Manufacturer OR SW Model number MUST be different from last update.##
+*SW Manufacturer OR SW Model number MUST be different from last update*

 * SW Device type = Gateway
 * Enable OEM Role Claim = True  (stay unlocked) /False (lock)